 •• Being a visionary

 This entails addressing the name of people in all business correspondences, keeping a business mindset when meeting with clients or talking to them over the phone.
 Clients don’t need to hear the intricate details of the entrepreneur’s personal life.
 Being professional also means checking emails for spelling errors, following-up on enquiries, being punctual when meeting with clients, responding to telephone calls promptly, sending out quotes on a timely basis.
-But far the most important factor about being professional is being consistently professional.
+But by far the most important factor about being professional is being consistently professional.

 Create systems and adapt them as necessary